ber4444/Galaxy-Renderer-on-iOS/readme.txt

 For a possible improvement see this topic on SO: http://stackoverflow.com/questions/12896730/gravity-driven-fluid-dynamics-computation

-And here is a link to another similar project: http://www.youtube.com/watch?v=CbN5PBmvu_0, which is based on this simpler algorithm: http://www.openprocessing.org/sketch/700
+And here is a link to another similar project: https://github.com/hannorein/OpenGLMilkyWay (and its variations by hannorein).
-(theoretically, it could be run as-is on the iPhone via the JavaScript bridge, but that is too slow: http://stackoverflow.com/questions/13286555/processing-org-on-ios-natively)
 ---------------------------------------------------------------------------------------

   ________       .__